Contact (1997 American film): Plot

-Arroway loses consciousness as she begins to travel back through a wormhole.
-When she wakes up, she finds herself lying on the floor of the pod while the mission control team repeatedly tries to contact her.
-She learns that from the outside, the machine appears to have dropped the pod through its rings and into a safety net.
-Arroway insists that she was gone for about 18 hours, but her recording devices show only static noise.
-A Congressional Committee is formed, and they speculate that the signal and machine were a hoax designed by Hadden, who has since passed away.
-Arroway requests that the committee accept the truth of her testimony on faith.
-In a private online conversation, Kitz and White House official Rachel Constantine discuss confidential information that although Arroway's recording device only recorded static, it recorded 18 hours of it.
-Arroway reunites with Joss, and she receives ongoing financial support for the SETI program at the VLA.
+Arroway regains consciousness in the pod.
+The mission control team tell her that the pod fell through the machine into a safety net and that the experiment achieved nothing.
+Arroway insists she was gone for about 18 hours, but her recording devices show only static.
+A Congressional Committee headed by Kitz speculates the signal and machine were a hoax designed by Hadden, who has since died.
+Arroway requests the committee accept the truth of her testimony on faith, saying that, while her testimony cannot be proven scientifically, it has affected her humanity.

+Arroway reunites with Joss, who says he believes her.
+Kitz and the White House official Rachel Constantine discuss the confidential information, and observe that Arroway's device recorded 18 hours of static.
+Arroway receives ongoing financial support for the SETI program at the VLA.